 Cambodia is full of lush greenery, preserved temples and wildlife.

 If you want to see everything up close and personal, then cycling is a great way to go.
-Cycling tours are everywhere and some of them even take you on some of the quieter trails in the countryside.
+Traveling by bike can be easily done everywhere and some of them even take you on some of the quieter trails in the countryside.

 You will see breathtaking scenery and you will also be able to venture down the road less traveled.
 These tours will often take you around the Elephant Terrace, Bayon, and even the Ta Prohm too.